wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources_linux_suse_12.rst

 This guide describes how to install the Wazuh Agent from source code for SUSE12, OpenSUSE 42, Leap and Tumbleweed.

-For other RPM-based OS (CentOS/RHEL/Oracle Linux/Amazon Linux), please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_sources_linux>`.
+For other Linux distributions, please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_sources_linux>`.

 Installing Wazuh Agent
 ----------------------